Exploring the Mysteries of Ilha do Medo in Todos os Santos Bay

 With a total area of 12,000 m², the small island is unpopulated and also belongs to the APA of Baía de Todos os Santos.

-Watch the video about the Medo Island
+Watch the video about Ilha do Medo

 Ilha do Medo na Baía de Todos os Santos

-History and legends of the Medo Island
+History and legends of Ilha do Medo

 The origin of the name is shrouded in mystery.

-Others say that they are the souls of the sick who were confined there.
+Other versions say that they are the souls of the sick who were confined there.

-Tourism and Travel Guide to Ilha do Medo, Bahia and the Northeast
+Tourist guide to Bahia and the Northeast

 Hide picture